vaynexie/CannyEdit/README.md

 ### Affiliations

-Huawei Hong Kong AI Framework & Data Technologies Lab,

-The Hong Kong University of Science and Technology,

-Shanghai University of Finance and Economics
+Huawei Hong Kong AI Framework & Data Technologies Lab, The Hong Kong University of Science and Technology, Shanghai University of Finance and Economics

 ---

+## Abstract

+Recent advances in text-to-image (T2I) models have enabled training-free regional image editing by leveraging the generative priors of foundation models.
+However, existing methods struggle to balance text adherence in edited regions, context fidelity in unedited areas, and seamless integration of edits.
+We introduce **_CannyEdit_**, a novel training-free framework that addresses these challenges through two key innovations: (1) **_Selective Canny Control_**, which masks the structural guidance of Canny ControlNet in user-specified editable regions while strictly preserving the source image’s details in unedited areas via inversion-phase ControlNet information retention.
+This enables precise, text-driven edits without compromising contextual integrity.
+(2) **_Dual-Prompt Guidance_**, which combines local prompts for object-specific edits with a global target prompt to maintain coherent scene interactions.
+On real-world image editing tasks (addition, replacement, removal), CannyEdit outperforms prior methods like KV-Edit, achieving a 2.93%--10.49% improvement in the balance of text adherence and context fidelity.
+In terms of editing seamlessness, user studies reveal only 49.2% of general users and 42.0% of AIGC experts identified CannyEdit's results as AI-edited when paired with real images without edits, versus 76.08--89.09% for competitor methods.

+##

 ## ✨ Highlights